ayunav/Neverlate/NeverLateProjectProposal.md

 * On first launch, the user is presented with illustration and text instructions on using the app and app's concept.

 **Venmo Integration**
 * Set up payments between two users, withdrawal or deposit depending on what happens to the contractee.
 If a user is late to the place they have to be at by a certain time, the app will send a venmo payment to their accountability buddy of the amount the user set up.

-**Apple Maps and Geofences Integration**
+**Apple Maps Integration and Building Geofences**
 * Use mapkit to pinpoint current location, search a location or drop a pin to save a user's location "to be on time".
 The app will build a geofence around the saved locaiton.
 The app will start tracking user's location, and if a user is not at a place they have to be at by a certain time, the app will send a venmo payment from their account to their accountability buddy.

 #### Bonus features

 *Automatic social media updates about lateness/on time status of a user (aka "public shaming").
 *Twilio to be able to send text messages whenever a contract is complete, or when money is taken out of your Venmo account.

 ### Wireframe